-Who Should See It?Les Miserables is a classic musical, which features a ‘sung through’ score in a quasi operatic style.
-Theatre lovers and first time audiences will be engrossed in the show, as it really does include something for everyone.
+Who Should See It?Les Misérables is the classic musical that features a sung through score in an operetta style.
+Any lovers of theatre will be engrossed in the show, as it really does include something for everyone.
 There are comic moments alongside battles and emotional drama – everything you would expect from a classic novel.

 - Jean Valjean – the convict ‘24601’ who is given his ticket of leave at the beginning of the show.
 After a rough beginning, he manages to become a Mayor, becoming surrogate father to the young Cosette.
 He sings the impressive ‘Who Am I?’ soliloquy and the moving ‘Bring Him Home’ prayer on the barricades.